wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="should-i-get-credit-or-pay-for-my-independent-study-or-research-with-faculty">Should I get credit or pay for my independent study or research with faculty?</h2>
- It's really between you and your research or independent study mentor.
+<a id=78></a> It's really between you and your research or independent study mentor.
 Some students prefer credit, as it makes progress toward their degree; others prefer to be paid

 <span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#independent_study](#independent_study) [#jobs](#jobs) [#needs_review](#needs_review) [#research](#research) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/78">Discussions View</a></span>

 ---
 <h2 class="anchored" id="should-i-pursue-a-masters-degree-at-washu--bsms">Should I pursue a master's degree (at WashU / BS/MS)?</h2>
+<a id=124></a>
 Our department and school offer many incentives for you to stay and continue your studies by earning a master's degree.
 Those are covered elsewhere (Also, see [Bachelor's/Master's](https://engineering.wustl.edu/academics/graduate-admissions/bachelors-masters.html)).

 How do you decide whether to stay or go?
 Try the following thought experiment: